neijrr/nextcloud_passwords_handbook_ru/Users/Passwords/Creating-Passwords.md

 ### Tags
 It is currently not possible to assign tags in the password creation dialog.
-To assign tags to a password, please use the `Add Tags...` area in the password detail view.
+To assign tags to a password, please use the "Add Tags..." area in the password detail view.